TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

-- Among the many ways to make protected routes, a few ways are provided below:
+- If you're more into video content, this [comprehensive video on the React Router](https://www.youtube.com/watch?v=Ul3y1LXxzdU) by Wev Dev Simplified will cover everything we have just went over and dive deeper.
-    - [This Stack Overflow answer](https://stackoverflow.com/a/64347082/19051112) uses a function to generate the route config object passed to `createBrowserRouter`.
-The function conditionally generates the different paths.
+- Check out how you can [conditionally generate different paths by using a function that creates a route config object passed to `createBrowserRouter`](https://stackoverflow.com/a/64347082/19051112).
-    - [This demonstration project](https://github.com/iammanishshrma/react-protected-routes/blob/master/src/routes/ProtectedRoute.jsx) creates a special Protected Route component that conditionally displays elements as necessary.
+- This demonstration project showcases [how you can use a Protected Route component to conditionally display elements as necessary](https://github.com/iammanishshrma/react-protected-routes/blob/master/src/routes/ProtectedRoute.jsx).